typedb/typedb-docs/_08-schema/01-concepts.md

 All roles defined to relate to the parent relationship must also be defined to relate to the child relationship using the `as` keyword.
 </div>

-The ability to subtype relationships not only helps mirror the reality of the dataset as perceived in the real world but also enables [automated reasoning using type hierarchies](...).
+The ability to subtype relationships not only helps mirror the reality of the dataset as perceived in the real world but also enables automated reasoning using type hierarchies.

-#### Defining an abstract relationship
+#### Define an abstract relationship
 There may be scenarios where a parent relationship is only defined for other relationships to inherit, and under no circumstance, do we expect to have any instances of this parent.
 To model this logic in the schema, we use the `is-abstract` keyword.
 Let's say in the example above, we would like to define the `affiliation` relationship type to be abstract.
-By doing so, we're indicating that no data instances of the `affiliation` relationship are allowed to be created.
+By doing so, we are indicating that no data instances of the `affiliation` relationship are allowed to be created.

 <div class="gtabs dark" data-parse-to-html="true">